electricprogramming/Scratch-Extensions/README.md

-This is my repository of my scratch extensions available under the BSD 3-Clause license (not all of them work too well yet)
+This is my repository of my scratch extensions (not all of them work too well yet).
+They pretty much all need to run unsandboxed to work.